Niharika040/Footwear-Sales-Analytics/README.md

     - **Cost Optimization**: **Nylon** and **Canvas** products are priced lower, suggesting opportunities for cost- effective product lines targeting budget-conscious consumers.

-      [outcomes](./outcomes.xlsx) file contain all the pivot charts and visualization of the footwear sales analytics dataset.
+    The [outcomes](./outcomes.xlsx) file includes the results of all pivot tables and charts generated from the Footwear Sales Analytics dataset, providing a comprehensive overview of key insights and trends.

 ## Conclusion: Strategic Recommendations Focused on Sales Optimization